Eclipse openDuT

 EDGAR comes with a scripted setup, which you can initiate by running:

-./opendut-edgar setup managed <SETUP-STRING>
+./opendut-edgar setup managed

-from LEA or CLEO after creating a Peer.
+It will prompt you for a Setup-String.
+You can get a Setup-String from LEA or CLEO after creating a Peer.

 This will configure your operating system and start the EDGAR Service, which will receive its configuration from CARL.